-But here's the thing with plants, though--unlike fashion or home goods that can be manufactured pretty quickly (hello, H&M!), plants are grown.
+But here's the thing with plants--unlike fashion or home goods that can be manufactured pretty quickly (hello, H&M!), plants are grown.
 Growing plants takes time, lots of time.
 If you live in the United States, your interior plants are grown in Florida or California, then shipped to retail stores or greenhouses in your area.
 Among growers, like everything else, there are high-quality, attentive growers, and there are growers just trying to make a fast buck and push plants out the door as quickly as possible.
-To get a plant from a good grower means waiting for that grower to raise a plant (4-6 weeks at a minimum!) to a decent, sellable size, then carefully shipping that plant to its new retail home in New Jersey, or Kansas, or Ohio.
-When growers cut corners to bring something to market quickly, or you get a plant at a too-good-to-be-true price, you might end up with a forced, potentially weak-rooted or damaged plant that you'll have to try to keep alive.
+To get a plant from a good grower means waiting for that grower to raise a plant (4-6 weeks at a minimum!) to a decent, sellable size, then carefully shipping that plant to its new retail home in New Jersey, or Kansas, or even Ohio.
+When growers cut corners to bring something to market quickly, or you get a plant at a too-good-to-be-true price, you might end up with a forced, underdeveloped and potentially weak-rooted, or damaged plant that you'll have to try to keep alive.

-Yes, we are huge fans of all the above listed plants (I personally LOVE alocasia Polly, they are incredibly beautiful), but we also know that the classic standby plants are so-called for a reason--they are always available, easy to care for, and grown to ensure success on the part of the buyer.
+Yes, we are huge fans of all the above listed plants (I personally LOVE alocasia Polly), but we also know that the classic standby plants are so-called for a reason--they are always available, easy to care for, and grown to ensure success on the part of the buyer.
 As plant people, we want more than anything to make sure that you have a great experience with your new plant, so we're going to offer plants that we trust will do well for anyone--from the new plant parent up to the experienced "urban jungle" proprietor.
 Along the way, we'll share what is new and even unique (when we can get them!), but we'll always make sure that the plants we offer are from high quality growers, treated with love and respect, and of course, priced fairly.

 All that being said, if you're looking for a new plant to add to your collection, or want to dip your toes into plant ownership, here's a few of our staff favorites to get you started.
 Happy New Year, thanks for supporting this wild and wonderful industry, and for making your space happier and healthier!